-I am an Anglican priest and currently the Secretary for Ecumenical Relations and Theology at the Church of England’s Council for Christian Unity.
-Before taking up that post, I worked in theological education for many years as a member of staff and then the Principal at the South East Institute for Theological Education (now St Augustine’s College).
+I am an Anglican priest and currently the Team Rector in Ashford town Parish in Kent.
+I served as Secretary for Ecumenical Relations and Theology at the Church of England’s Council for Christian Unity for nearly seven years, and before that I worked in theological education as a member of staff and then the Principal at the South East Institute for Theological Education (now St Augustine’s College).

 B. A. (Classics)

 My background in Classics led to my first experience of teaching in a university context when I was asked as a graduate student to teach an introductory course on Ancient Greek.
 While I was at the South East Institute for Theological Education, I taught courses in many of areas of Christian theology, including church history, doctrine, liturgy, spirituality, ethics and hermeneutics.
 I also taught a module on Christianity and Judaism for undergraduates at the University of Kent.

 More recently, I have contributed to sessions on ecumenism and ecclesiology for people preparing for ordained ministry in the Anglican, Methodist and Roman Catholic churches.
 I have also taught on the Psalms in Christian tradition.
 In the past I have acted as an external assessor for university validation processes and as an external examiner, while during my time at the Council for Christian Unity I was regularly involved in preparing church reports on ecumenical and theological matters.
 As an Anglican priest, I have served in a number of different parish contexts since being ordained in 1994, first in the Rochester Diocese and then in Canterbury, where I am an Honorary Canon of the Cathedral.